Martin Burgoyne

-Martin Burgoyne (1963 – 30 November 1986) was a British artist.
+Martin Burgoyne (c.
+1963 – 30 November 1986) was a British and American artist.
 Burgoyne was part of the downtown New York art scene in the 1980s.
 He befriended singer Madonna before she was famous and he was a key figure in her early career.
 He managed her first club tour and designed the cover for her 1983 single "Burning Up".